department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 An eligible spouse or other family member buried in a national cemetery, state or tribal Veterans cemetery, military post cemetery, or military base cemetery may be able to get a headstone or marker, even if they die before the Veteran.
 Spouses and family members buried in a private cemetery aren't eligible.

 In most cases, we provide one gravesite and a single headstone for all eligible family members.
-When 2 Veterans are married, we'll provide 2 gravesites and 2 headstones or markers if requested.
+When 2 Veterans are married, we'll provide 2 side-by-side gravesites and 2 headstones or markers if requested.

 </div>
 </li>